It is important to always know in what phase the price is at a certain moment.

-For Example: If the market is in an uptrend on HTF and you just created an HH.
-The price has most likely established a new bullish TR, so in theory, the price has finished its impulsive phase and now start your pullback phase.
+For example: If the market is in an uptrend on HTF and you just created an HH, the price has most likely established a new bullish TR, so in theory, the price has finished its impulsive phase and now starts your pullback phase.

 On Daily and Weekly you will be bullish, but you can trade the retracement on shorter timeframes like 1h once the price starts to show a change in the 1h structure from bullish to bearish.
 You will be trading a daily pullback, but typically those pullbacks are several hundred pips, so it is often worth taking the risk and trading Countertrend (CT).